Financial-Times/content-fluentd/runbooks/runbook.md

 ## Failover Details

-The service is deployed in all Delivery, Publish and PAC clusters.
+The service is deployed in all Delivery and Publish clusters.
 The failover guides for the clusters can be found here:
 <https://github.com/Financial-Times/upp-docs/tree/master/failover-guides>

 ## Data Recovery Process Type